Almost fault-tolerant quantum machine learning with drastic overhead reduction: Introduction

-To demonstrate the working of our scheme, we selected the 10-class MNIST dataset \cite{MNIST}, which is a standard benchmark in the literature for classical and quantum machine learning models.
+To demonstrate the operation of our scheme, we selected the 10-class MNIST dataset \cite{MNIST}, which is a standard benchmark in the literature for classical and quantum machine learning models.
 We experimentally demonstrate the trainability of the QVC75 model (a model with 75 variational layers) for a single-qubit gate error rate comparable to that of state-of-the-art quantum computers, which is reinforced by gradient values above the shot noise.
+In the simulation, the performance of the model is only slightly degraded compared to the full fault-tolerant case, highlighting that our model is almost fault-tolerant.
 Additionally, we demonstrate that a drastic reduction in spacetime overhead can be achieved without requiring distillation, as summarized in \Cref{tab: full VQC costs,tab: distillation costs}.
 Our work can be generalized to deeper QVC models to further improve classification accuracies, as well as to novel architectures with provable trainability in the presence of hardware noise.
+On the computational side, QML simulations with noise are highly expensive tasks that require significant computational resources and time.
+In our study, QVC training for each noise configuration took approximately 3-6 days of GPU time.
+This might be one of the primary reasons for the lack of such investigation in the literature.
+The key novelty of our work is in the discovery that QML models are naturally resilient to single-qubit noise and therefore do not require full QEC, allowing us to save significant overhead.
+This is not true for any other quantum algorithm and has not been shown previously in our knowledge.
+On top of that, this work is the first comprehensive study of QML subjected to a variety of noise mechanisms, providing critical new insights that will be valuable in their practical application in the NISQ era and early fault-tolerant implementations.

 In the remaining sections, we explain the general framework of this paper, including the necessity of implementing partial QEC, the setup of the noisy variational circuits in \Cref{sec:framework}, and our numerically simulated results in \Cref{sec: Numerical results}.
 We summarize our results in \Cref{sec: Discussion}.